okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/integratediffbrowserdevice.md

 #### 3: Handle error and inform user to use OTP on original tab

 `OktaAuth.idx.handleEmailVerifyCallback()` throws a `EmailVerifyCallbackError` error if the user clicked on the magic link in a different browser or device.
-Inform the user to enter the OTP on the original tab when this error is thrown.
+Handle the error and inform the user to enter the OTP on the original tab.

 <div class="common-image-format">